Skip to main content

 How Does Deep Learning Work?

 Let’s start with the algorithm’s working principle before moving to the deep learning model.
-For instance, we all know about neurons in the brain (cells) that capture inputs coming through sensory organs like ears, eyes, etc. When a neuron receives an input signal, it passes the signal through the body and gets activated to produce output.
-This output will stimulate other neurons to activate so that we can get the complete picture.
+For instance, we all know about neurons in the brain (cells) that capture inputs coming through sensory organs like ears, eyes, etc. When a neuron receives an input signal, it passes through the body and gets activated to produce output.
+This output will stimulate other neurons to activate to get the complete picture.

-Understanding the working of deep learning with the above instance, the deep learning model takes the images as input and feeds them directly to the algorithms without having any manual feature extraction step.
+Understanding how deep learning works with the above instance, the deep learning model takes the images as input and feeds them directly to the algorithms without any manual feature extraction step.
 The input passes to multiple layers of the AI neural network to estimate the final output.

 Machine Learning

-Arthur Samuel coined the term machine learning in 1959 and pioneer of artificial intelligence and computer gaming.
-Over the few years, the top MNC companies have invested significantly in this technology and left no stone unturned to stay high on top of today’s IT world.
+Arthur Samuel coined the term machine learning in 1959 and is a pioneer of artificial intelligence and computer gaming.
+Over the past few years, the top MNC companies have invested significantly in this technology and left no stone unturned to stay on top of today’s IT world.

-Machine learning is a branch of the artificial family that enables systems to adapt to new data independently and through iterations.
-It is a process of data analytics that automatically access data and perform tasks through detections and predictions.
+Machine learning (ML) is a branch of artificial intelligence that enables systems to adapt to new data independently and through iterations.
+It is a process of data analytics that automatically accesses data and performs tasks through detections and predictions.
 ML focuses on developing computer programs that can learn data, make decisions, and identify patterns, which involves minimal human intervention.

-Machine learning is a crucial concept for any aspiring data scientist and data analyst and those who wish to transform a bulk amount of raw data into predictions.
-Both deep learning and machine learning fall under the category of artificial intelligence, and both these models learn from data input.
+Machine learning is a crucial concept for any aspiring data scientist or analyst and those who wish to transform a large amount of raw data into predictions.
+Deep learning and machine learning fall under artificial intelligence; both models learn from data input.

 How Does Machine Learning Work?